AIalchemistART/scms-starter-kit/WHITEPAPER_PARADIGM_SHIFT_X_ARTICLE.md

 ## The Emergent Pattern (What <1% Discovered)

-### Mental Model: Automated Test Suite
+### Mental Model: Dual Validation Infrastructure

 You encounter a non-obvious pattern.
-You create a **validation candidate**.
-If it proves useful through repeated use (≥2 activations), it promotes to documentation.
-If not, it decays.
+You create a **validation candidate** in L0.
+Through repeated use, it's tested (L0 destructive validation).
+If proven (≥2 activations), it promotes to L1 for enforcement (L1 stable validation).
+If not, temporal decay removes it.

 **Usage Statistics** (SCMS measured):
 - 📝 Creation rate: 14% of queries (novelty-only)
 - 👀 Utilization: 89% of memories actively used
-- 🗄️ Lifecycle: Dynamic (test → validate → promote)
+- 🗄️ Lifecycle: **Dual validation** (L0 test → L1 enforce)
 - 📊 Growth: Bounded L0, scales through docs
-- 🎯 Purpose: **Validate domain patterns through use**
+- 🎯 Purpose: **Validate AND enforce domain patterns**

-**The Result**: Knowledge base that learns through validation, not just stores through declaration.
+**The Result**: **Dual validation infrastructure** where L0 tests and L1 enforces—not passive storage.

 ---